rom-rb/rom-rb.org/source/learn/advanced/explicit-setup.html.md

 ## Commands

-Just like Relations, Commands have an alternative style as a regular class:
+Just like Relations, Commands can be defined as explicit classes:

 ```ruby
 class CreateUser < ROM::Commands::Create[:memory]